inertia666/ReaperFaderportNative/README.md

 This public code version is a stripped down version of my non-public code.
 This simplified public version allows you to control one instance of either the Faderport 16 or Faderport 8.

 The code base is originally designed to control two Faderport units at the same and offer advance features specific to my workflow.
 Therefore, there is still some legacy code and design patterns to take into account two Faderports, which I will try and remove/optimise as I go along.
+If anyone else has two Faderports and is interested in my driver, then just get in touch.

 Because I do not know of anyone using two Faderports or expect them to understand my view on how they should be controlled, I have released this simplified code.